 Additional platform-level best practices

-As a site administrator, you can take additional steps to ensure that your Acquia Cloud Drupal site is secure.
+As a site administrator, you can take additional steps to ensure that your Acquia Cloud Drupal website is secure.
 For additional steps, see Password protect development and staging environments using

 For more information about Drupal security, see the following: